History of Berliner FC Dynamo (1954–1978)

 The history of BFC Dynamo began with the founding of the sports club Dynamo Berlin in 1954.
 SC Dynamo Berlin entered the 1954–55 DDR-Oberliga after taking over the first team of SG Dynamo Dresden and its place in the league.
 The relocation was designed to provide the East German capital with a competitive team that could rival the teams from West Berlin.
 Prominent players in the team were Günter Schröter, Johannes Matzen, and Herbert Schoen.
 Dynamo Berlin captured its first trophy in the 1959 FDGB-Pokal.
 The team then finished the 1960 DDR-Oberliga as runner-up.
 However, the team was relatively weak in the 1960s and was overshadowed in the capital by ASK Vorwärts Berlin.

 The football department of SC Dynamo Berlin was reorganised as the football club BFC Dynamo in 1966.
 The club was briefly relegated to the second tier DDR-Liga after the 1966–67 DDR-Oberliga.
 It then began a process to rejuvenate the team.
 Harald Schütze and Norbert Johannsen were among the young players that were given the opportunity to make appearances with the first team in the 1967–68 DDR-Liga.
 Other players from the youth department that would join the first team over the next season were Peter Rohde, Frank Terletzki, and Bernd Brillat.
 The team finished the 1970–71 FDGB-Pokal as runner-up and thus qualified for its first UEFA competition.
-The team reached the semi-finals of the 1971–72 European Cup Winners' Cup before losing to Dynamo Moscow in a penalty shoot-out; It became the first and so far only football club in Berlin to have reached the semi-finals of the European Cup and the European Cup Winners' Cup club competitions as of 2025.
+The team reached the semi-finals of the 1971–72 European Cup Winners' Cup before losing to Dynamo Moscow in a penalty shoot-out; it became the first and, as of 2025, only football club in Berlin to have reached the semi-finals of the European Cup and the European Cup Winners' Cup club competitions.

 A decline followed the successful 1971–72 season.
 However, BFC Dynamo developed a highly successful youth academy in the 1970s.
 The club had gained access to a nationwide scouting network supported by numerous training centres (Trainingszentrum) (TZ) of SV Dynamo across East Germany.
 Talented players from the youth department were continuously integrated into the first team.
 The club had the youngest team in the 1975–76 DDR-Oberliga, with an average age of only 22.5 years.
 BFC Dynamo eventually established itself as one of the top teams in the DDR-Oberliga in the mid-1970s.
 Prominent players in the team in the late 1970s were Frank Terletzki, Wolf-Rudiger Netz, Reinhard Lauck, Hans-Jürgen Riediger, Lutz Eigendorf, and Norbert Trieloff.